-WSDOT's Handbook for Corridor Capacity Evaluation (pdf 4.9 mb) is a comprehensive methodology tool for implementing system performance measurement as part of the WSDOT's accountability initiatives and the federal Moving Ahead for Progress in the 21st Century (MAP-21) requirements.
+WSDOT's Handbook for Corridor Capacity Evaluation (pdf 4.9 mb) and Addendum (950 kb) are comprehensive methodology tools for implementing system performance measurement as part of the WSDOT's accountability initiatives and the federal Moving Ahead for Progress in the 21st Century (MAP-21) requirements.

 Semi-Annual Travel Trends Report

 In 2008, WSDOT published its first semi-annual travel trends report as a result of the rapidly changing economy experienced nationally, as well as in Washington state.
 WSDOT has continued to produce these reports to provide an interim update on travel time trends in the central Puget Sound region as the Congestion Working Group manages to produce the comprehensive WSDOT Annual Congestion Report.

 The Gray Notebook includes quarterly and annual updates on key mobility programs that help to mitigate congestion and provide alternate commute options: the Incident Response Program , Washington State Ferries (WSF), and Amtrak Cascades .
 For WSF and Amtrak Cascades , these reports track key performance metrics such as ridership, on-time performance, and service reliability, and for the Incident Response program, the number of incidents cleared statewide and average clearance times.
 The annual Commute Options report tracks programs and trends like the percentage of Washington drivers who commute alone and alternative commute programs such as state-supported vanpools.
 See the Gray Notebook Subject Index for historical documents.